Skip to main contentSkip to page footer

 One aim of our research is to determine how cellular immune responses (T-Cells, B-Cells) are activated, distributed, regulated and maintained, especially in the context of immunotherapy and vaccination.
 Hereby we aim at addressing questions concerning the interaction of immune stimulating and inhibiting factors, the generation of tissue- and tumor-specific immune responses, as well as to predict the progression of CAR T-cell therapies and the development of graft-versus-host disease (GvHD) after allogenic stem cell transplantation.

 In a second line of research we aim at deciphering the complex dynamics of inflammation and immune processes within tissues, as e.g. within tumors or during infection.
-Hereby, we analyze how local immune responses are generated, how local inflammation influences determines tissue pathology, and how tissue structures influence the efficacy of immune responses.
+Hereby, we analyze how local immune responses are generated, how local inflammation influences tissue pathology, and how tissue structures determine the efficacy of immune responses.
 Our approaches should help to determine the influence of individual cell characteristics, molecular concentrations and pathological changes on disease progression and to identify potential therapeutic approaches.

-Lab members
+Team members

-• Prof. Dr. Frederik Graw, PI
+• Prof. Dr. Frederik Graw (Group Leader)

 • Pascal Lukas (PhD student)

-• Marie-Luise Pletscher (PhD student)
+• Lennart Wicker (PhD student)

 • Szilard Varga (PhD student)